Ram096/PROJECT7_OOAD/README.md

 Overall, we have successfully developed a Java-based pizza ordering and management system for a pizza store.
 Our project includes various features such as adding and updating pizzas, creating and managing orders, and generating reports.
 Our system utilizes object-oriented programming principles such as inheritance, encapsulation, and polymorphism to create a well-organized and modular codebase.

+Here are the steps to run the Java pizza store app in IntelliJ IDEA:

+    Open IntelliJ IDEA and open the project containing the pizza store code.
+    In the project directory, locate the main class file, which should be named "main.java".
+    Right-click on the main class file and select "Run 'main()'".
+This will run the main method in the PizzaStore class, which starts the pizza store application.
+    Alternatively, you can click on the green play button in the top right corner of the IntelliJ IDEA window and select "PizzaStore.main()" from the dropdown menu.
+    Once the application is running, you should see a simulator of our pizza store code.
+From here, you can navigate through the different tasks that our pizza store did during the simulation period.

+Note that in order to run the app successfully, you'll need to ensure that you have all the necessary dependencies and configurations set up correctly.
+You may need to configure your IDE or build tool to include any external libraries or packages that the code depends on.
+Additionally, you may need to set up a database or other external resources that the app relies on.